lkv971/Online-School-exams/README.md

 - **weekly_differential_backup_school.sql**: Script for performing weekly differential backups, capturing changes since the last full backup.
 - **weekly_insert_school_marks.sql**: Script for weekly data inserts into the marks-related tables.

+### 7. Data Warehouse Diagrams

+This folder contains screenshots and diagrams for data warehouse-related activities:
+- **dataflow_diagram**: Screenshot of the dataflow diagram representing data movement in the warehouse.
+- **pipeline_diagram**: Screenshot of the pipeline diagram representing ETL processes and data orchestration in the warehouse.

 ## Detailed Description

 This repository provides a complete framework for analyzing school exam results, from raw data ingestion to advanced data visualization.
 It includes:

 - **Database Management**: SQL scripts for creating and maintaining database structures, including tables, views, triggers, and functions.
+- **Data Warehousing**: Diagrams that showcase how data flows and pipelines are used within a data warehouse environment, even though scripts are currently not available.
 - **Data Ingestion**: Scripts to insert and manage raw data related to school operations.
 - **Data Analysis**: Power BI reports that offer insights into the academic performance and demographics of students and teachers.
 - **Visualization**: Dashboards that provide an at-a-glance view of key performance indicators (KPIs) and metrics.